A free Premium account on the FCL.055 website! Read here

 Gas to solid.

-exemple 409 It is an adiabatically heated wind blowing down a mountain side. the temperature on the lee side is normally higher than on the windward side of the mountain at the same level.
+It is a flow of warm air up a slope of a hill caused by surface heating. it is a warm and moist anabatic wind that usually carries precipitation. it is an adiabatically heated wind blowing down a mountain side. the temperature on the lee side is normally lower than on the windward side of the mountain at the same level.

 The number of grammes of water vapour per kilogramme of dry air.